Eileen Gallagher: Early life and family

 Eileen Gallagher was born Helen Mary Cullen on 9 September 1887 in Rosbercon, outside New Ross, County Wexford.
 Her parents were John Baptist and Mary Ellen Cullen (née Redmond).
 She was the youngest of 16 children.
 Her paternal uncle was Fr James Cullen, the founder of the Pioneer Total Abstinence Association.
-Through her mother, she was a cousin of John Redmond.
+Her mother was a younger sister of John Redmond.
 The family were wealthy, but owing to her father's obsession with organ playing, he spent his inherited wealth.
 The family moved to a smaller home at Kenilworth Square, Dublin, and her mother supported the family by becoming a seamstress.
 She married Henry Gallagher in 1906, and the couple went to live at Dunwiley House, Stranorlar, County Donegal.
 They had three children, Edward, who became a surgeon in England, Helen, who went on to become a children's author, and Redmond, who was a businessman and motor-racing enthusiast.